davepinch/pinchy.cc/content/topics/religion/christianity/bible-books/leviticus/chapters/14/verses/leviticus-14-13/leviticus-14-13-kjv.md

 title: "Leviticus 14:13 KJV"
 ⬅️: "Leviticus 14:12 KJV"
 ➡️: "Leviticus 14:14 KJV"
-attribution: "Leviticus 14:13 KJV"
 King James Version of: "Leviticus 14:13"
-quote: "And he shall slay the lamb in the place where he shall kill the sin offering and the burnt offering, in the holy place: for as the sin offering is the priest's, so is the trespass offering: it is most holy:"
+verse: "And he shall slay the lamb in the place where he shall kill the sin offering and the burnt offering, in the holy place: for as the sin offering is the priest's, so is the trespass offering: it is most holy:"
-type: quote
+type: verse
 tags:
-  - quote
+  - verse
 ---